 Université Jean Moulin Lyon 3: Lyon

-Fall semester: September to December
+Fall semester: early September to mid December

-Spring semester: January to May
+Spring semester: mid January to mid May

 When selecting a semester exchange program, students should take note of academic calendars that differ significantly from the University of Minnesota.
 Consider potential conflicts such as holidays, family events, graduation ceremonies, and summer jobs/internships early in the selection process.